jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Run the Quickstart in JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)
+EJB Client (ejb-client) currently has limited support in the Eclipse Web Tools Platform (WTP).
+For that reason, this quickstart is not supported in Red Hat JBoss Developer Studio.

 Debug the Application
 ------------------------------------